Save the Dates:

 During this exciting collaborative event, we launched a new interdisciplinary dialogue focusing on issues of "free will" and "determinism."
 Throughout the day, top scholars addressed the challenges that the newest findings of quantum physics present for our understanding of free will, from the perspective of their particular disciplines and the world's religious traditions.
 Participants contributed to a roundtable discussion and a panel presentation on concepts of free will.

-The afternoon session featuring Venerable Tenzin Priyadarshi and Gurucharan Singh Khalsa was sponsored by the Religious Studies Department's Huntington Lectureship.
+The afternoon session featuring Venerable Tenzin Priyadarshi and Gurucharan Singh Khalsa (pictured right) was sponsored by the Religious Studies Department's Huntington Lectureship.

 Professor Nancy Martin gives lecture to Town & Gown